imranelalami/imranelalami.github.io/_posts/2025-06-22-networking_basics_for_cybersecurity.md

           referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 </div>

 FTP is a protocol used to transfer files between a client and a server over a network.
 It's one of the oldest internet protocols and works by creating two separate connections: one for commands (like login and file lists) and another for the actual file data.
 These typically use port 21 and port 20, respectively.
-FTP allows users to upload or download files from a remote system, but by default, it’s not secure—it sends usernames, passwords, and file data in plain text.
+FTP allows users to upload or download files from a remote system, but by default, it’s not secure,it sends usernames, passwords, and file data in plain text.
 There are secure versions like FTPS and SFTP (which is actually based on SSH), but traditional FTP is still found in many environments, especially during pentesting or in legacy systems.

 ## SMB (Server Message Block)